Wigry National Park: History

 The first attempts to protect the nature of Lake Wigry and its surrounding area were undertaken in the 1920s – first by Kazimierz Kulwieć and later by the botanist Bolesław Hryniewiecki and the limnologist Alfred Lityński – but never came to fruition.
 Their activities, however, led to the creation of a hydrobiological station on the shores of the lake in Płociczno.
 It was active until the outbreak of World War II in 1939.
 The first protected area, a partial reserve named “Wigry”, was established in 1931.
 Two other reserves, “Ostoja Bobrów Stary Folwark” (Stary Folwark Beavers’ Refuge) and “Ostoja Bobrów Zakąty” (Zakąty Beavers’ Refuge), were established in 1959 and 1962 in order to protect beavers.
 In 1970, Lake Wądołek and a fragment of an adjacent forest became the first strict nature reserve in the area.
 In 1975, International Union for Conservation of Nature (IUCN) placed Lake Wigry on its list of the most valuable water reservoirs in the world (Project "Aqua").

 Lobbying for the further protection of Lake Wigry eventually resulted in the establishment of Wigry Landscape Park in 1976, which covered an area of nearly 11,000 ha.
 Shortly after the establishment of the landscape park, work aiming at designation of a national park began, eventually resulting in the government’s decision to designate Wigry National Park in June 1988, with an area of 14,840 ha.
 The park officially began its activity on January 1, 1989.
 In 1997, the area was increased to 15,085 ha.

 In 2002, Wigry National Park was inscribed on the Ramsar Convention list of wetlands of international importance.
 It became a part of the Natura 2000 network in 2004.

 Wildlife

 Animals

 Over 1,700 animal species have been found in the park, including 46 species of mammals, 202 species of birds, 12 species of amphibians and 5 species of reptiles.
 The most characteristic animal living in the park is European beaver, numerous in lakes and rivers.
 Currently there are around 250 beavers there.
-Also, sometimes one can meet a wolf.
+Also, the park is known to have wolves.
 In Park’s waters thrive 32 species of fish.
 For some animals, Wigry National Park is the only place to live.
 289 species are protected by law and 128 of them have been placed on the Red List of Endangered Species in Poland.